 I’ve always loved science and problem solving.
 In college, while being drawn to literature, I found my passion working in a research laboratory.
 In graduate school my research focused on deciphering the signaling pathways of the phytohormone auxin during seedling development in Arabidopsis thaliana.
 An unexpected phenotype of an auxin signaling mutant introduced me to the world of circadian biology.
 I was instantly fascinated by this internal clock that tracks changes in daylength and coordinates plant growth with the external environment.
 Later, my interests shifted towards exploring the consequences of this internal timekeeping on plant fitness.
 Little did I realize at the time that studying the circadian clock meant sacrificing my own clock when performing essential multi-day time course experiments.

 As an NSF National Plant Genomes Initiative Postdoctoral Fellow, I applied co-expression network analysis to integrate temporal changes in transcriptomic and physiological responses to drought in the crop Brassica rapa.
 This study revealed early temporal indicators of drought perception and the importance of time when assessing stress response.
-Over time, acquired RNA-sequencing datasets provided the basis for exploring the expansion of the circadian transcriptome in Brassica rapa and has led to a broader interest in exploring the role of the clock during crop domestication.
 Due to the extensive polyploidy inherent in crop genomes, we are more dependent on computational approaches and the need for broadening our collaborations to computer science, engineering and mathematics.
 If my research experience has taught me anything, it is that discovery often happens outside our comfort zone and we must be willing to accept being uncomfortable if it means learning something new.

 While my work focuses on plant fitness, I really love spending time on my own fitness.
 A successful day for me contains either a CrossFit workout or getting out on my bike.
 No matter the state of fitness, I believe the world is never brighter than after a good cup of coffee.